Failure led Jim Crace to Man Booker nomination for 'last' novel

 Crace believes the decision to allow U.S. novelists to be entered for the Booker will make it harder for writers across the Commonwealth to get recognition and damage the prize.

-Booker organisers have likened the current rules to holding the Olympics without inviting China and said winners from 2014 will be able to claim they are the world's best English-language fiction writers.
+Booker organizers have likened the current rules to holding the Olympics without inviting China and said winners from 2014 wil be able to claim they are the world's best English-language fiction writers.

 "Let's hope that happens," Crace said.